Snow! It’s basically winter’s sand. You can roll in it. You can build with it. And you don’t want it in your home.

 2. Snow baking

 Pack hard snow onto a cookie sheet and use different shapes of cookie cutters to create snow cookies.
 Move the “cookies” onto a second cookie pan and pretend-bake for as long as your child’s imagination feels it should take to make the perfect treat.
 Decorate the cookies with bits of twigs, berries, or any other items kids discover near their baking area.
+This fun activity is a crowd-pleaser among many different age groups.

 3. Snow maze